5 tips to increase sales productivity

 Another way to take control of your time is to optimize your calendar.
 You don’t always need to schedule meetings for a full hour or half hour.
 If you need only 10 or 15 minutes just schedule it for that amount of time.
 This allows you to optimize every minute of your day by scheduling other meetings or focusing on different tasks with that extra time.

 5. Getting to know your prospect

-Finally, while it may seem like a customer service tip, you can be more productive with your day when get to know and actually listen to your prospects.
+Finally, while it may seem like a customer service tip, you boost your sales productivity when you get to know and listen to your prospects.
 In many ways, this benefits both you and your client by creating a bond that promotes trust (which will also promote sales).

 When interacting with a client, ask them about their pain points and see what struggles they go through on a daily basis.
 Your clients will tell you what they need; all you need to do is connect the dots and offer solutions based on what they’re telling you.
 Your product could be the solution to those pain points, however, you can’t articulate that to them if you never take the time to listen to what those pain points are.

 On the other hand, this also saves you from wasting your own time.
 Listening allows you to make sure that the potential customer is qualified and interested.
 This way you’re not following-up and pushing a product on a client who may not need or want whatever you’re selling.
 With the power of listening you can save your time to pursue hotter leads and close more deals.

 Not only does this increase your sales productivity, but it also promotes a healthy customer relationship, which will make you a better salesperson.
 Selling is less about closing deals and more about being a resource to your client as they attempt to solve their current and ongoing problems.